jainaryan04/plantease/README.md

   The frontend of the website is developed using html,css and javascript.Bootstrap is used for maintaining the responsiveness of the website.

-.

 INSPIRATION :

   1.Market Demand: Observing a growing interest in indoor and outdoor gardening, houseplants, landscaping, and sustainable living can inspire the creation of a plant e-commerce website.

   2.Environmental Awareness:Building a plant e-commerce website aligned with eco-friendly practices can attract environmentally conscious consumers.

   3.Technological Advancements: Advances in e-commerce platforms, website development tools, and digital marketing techniques make it easier than ever to establish an online presence for selling plants.
+AI-
-AI-powered recommendations can enhance the user experience and set your website apart from competitors.
+     powered recommendations can enhance the user experience and set your website apart from competitors.

   4.Community Building: Creating a platform where plant enthusiasts can connect, share tips, and learn from each other can foster a sense of community and support the growth of a loyal customer base.

 LEARNINGS :

   1.Website Development:Learned different aspects of web development including , frontend,backend ,database management.

   2.Artificial intelligence : Usage of AI for providing solutions of all kinds of customer’s doubts by training LLM model using transformer(chatGPT 3.5 turbo) & tuning the dataset for our customize usage .

   3.Design :Learned creating the primary design of the website using figma.

   4.Adaptability and Innovation:Building an e-commerce website for plants can teaches us the importance of adaptability and innovation in staying competitive and meeting the changing needs of our customers.